+(which is the crucial fact that allows one to prove global well-posedness in 1D), such a result does not hold for the full nonlinearity in dimensions $n \geq 2$:

 since $\bu$ is not divergence free.
-This is reminiscent of the situation of the Burgers' equation in contrast to the Navier-Stokes equations (NSE); $\int_{\Omega} (\bu\cdot\nabla) \bu \cdot \bu dx = 0$ in the latter case due to the divergence-free condition while this integral is nonzero in general for the former case.
-With that in mind, we follow the work of \cite{Pooley_Robinson_2016} in the proof of our main result Theorem 3.2.
+This is reminiscent of the situation of the Burgers' equation in contrast to the Navier-Stokes equations; $\int_{\Omega} (\bu\cdot\nabla) \bu \cdot \bu \,d\bx = 0$ in the latter case due to the divergence-free condition while this integral is nonzero in general for the former case.
+With that in mind, we partially follow the work of \cite{Pooley_Robinson_2016} in the proof of our main result Theorem 3.2.

-Let us also point out that even if the initial data is mean zero, such a property is not preserved through evolution of (\ref{KSEr}).
-Again, this is actually valid for the one-dimensional KSE (\ref{KSE}) but not for the two-dimensional KSE (\ref{KSE}) or (\ref{KSEr}) because
+Let us also point out that even if the initial data is mean-zero, such a property is not preserved through evolution of (\ref{KSEr}).
+Again, this is actually valid for the one-dimensional KSE (\ref{KSE}) but not for the two-dimensional KSE (\ref{KSE}) or (\ref{KSEr}), because

-also in contrast to the case of the NSE.
+(which is also in contrast to the case of the NSE).
 This creates various difficulty such as the lack of applicability of Poincar$\acute{\mathrm{e}}$ inequality.
-Pooley and Robinson in \cite{Pooley_Robinson_2016} overcame such a difficulty using a bound on the moment of the solution $u$ \cite[Lemma 2]{Pooley_Robinson_2016}.
+Pooley and Robinson in \cite{Pooley_Robinson_2016} overcame such a difficulty using a bound on the moment of the solution $\bu$ \cite[Lemma 2]{Pooley_Robinson_2016}.
 We can obtain the analogous result with which we may use Poincar$\acute{\mathrm{e}}$ inequality.
 However, the computations become rather lengthy.
 In fact, as we will see, we may overcome this difficulty essentially by doing the estimates in an inhomogeneous space instead of homogeneous space, i.e., an $H^{1}(\mathbb{T}^{2})$-estimate instead of $\dot{H}^{1}(\mathbb{T}^{2})$-estimate.